ono-midori/ono-midori.github.io/techs/libevent.md

 #### The event flags

 - `EV_TIMEOUT`: This flag indicates an event that becomes active after a timeout elapses.
-The `EV_TIMEOUT`: flag is ignored when constructing an event: you can either set a timeout when you add the event, or not.
+The `EV_TIMEOUT` flag is ignored when constructing an event: you can either set a timeout when you add the event, or not.
 It is set in the `what` argument to the callback function when a timeout has occurred.
 - `EV_READ`: This flag indicates an event that becomes active when the provided file descriptor is ready for reading.
 - `EV_WRITE`: This flag indicates an event that becomes active when the provided file descriptor is ready for writing.
 - `EV_SIGNAL`: Used to implement signal detection.
 See "Constructing signal events" below.
 - `EV_PERSIST`: Indicates that the event is persistent.
 See "About Event Persistence" below.
 - `EV_ET`: Indicates that the event should be edge-triggered, if the underlying event_base backend supports edge-triggered events.
 This affects the semantics of `EV_READ` and `EV_WRITE`.

-Since Libevent 2.0.1-alpha, any number of events may be pending for the same conditions at the same time.
-For example, you may have two events that will become active if a given fd becomes ready to read.
-The order in which their callbacks are run is undefined.
+Since Libevent 2.0.1-alpha, *any number of events may be pending for the same conditions at the same time*.
+For example, you may have two events that will become active if a given `fd` becomes ready to read. *The order in which their callbacks are run is undefined*.

 These flags are defined in `<event2/event.h>`.
 All have existed since before Libevent 1.0, except for `EV_ET`, which was introduced in Libevent 2.0.1-alpha.